-· Front-ends must gain editing permission from the hypermedia engine
+• Front-ends must gain editing permission from the hypermedia engine

 Users may alter the display contents of some types of link markers but not others.
-Users may alter certain types of markers on the condition that the hypermedia engine deregisters them.
+Users may alter certain types of markers on the condition that the hypermedia engine cancels their marker status.
 A sophisticated front-end could manage this on behalf of the hypermedia engine, thus speeding interface operations.
-For most front-ends, however, the hypermedia engine will have to manage editing permission (as in our Max prototype) and the front-end must request this every time the user inserts or deletes.
+For most frontends, however, the hypermedia engine will have to manage editing permission (as in our Max prototype) and the front-end must request this every time the user inserts or deletes.